Federico Moura: Musical career

 In his teenage years, Moura played the bass in Dulcemembriyo, a rock group with which he toured across Latin America.
 He then formed part of Las Violetas and Marabunta.
 Toward the end of the 1970s, Moura was enlisted by his brothers Julio and Marcelo to be the lead vocalist of their band Duro; Julio played the guitar and Marcelo the keyboard, alongside Enrique Muguetti (bass) and the brothers Ricardo (second guitar) and Mario Serra (drums).

 The group started going by Virus in 1981.
 In January of that year, the band had their first gig at the Asociación Universal in La Plata.
 In September 1981, Virus had their first major presentation in Ezeiza, and a week later, they began recording at CBS Records.
 The band's first EP, Wadu-Wadu, was released that same year.
 In a time wherein social commentary and serious topics dominated the lyrics of Argentine rock, Virus were accused of being too frivolous, releasing danceable songs with irony-filled lyrics.

 Federico's flamboyant poise and his open homosexuality earned reactions from both the public and the media, and, as the band's most visible member, Virus quickly became identifiable for Federico.

 In 1982, during the Falklands War, Virus were invited by the military regime alongside other major acts in the local rock scene (such as León Gieco, Luis Alberto Spinetta and Charly García) to participate in the Festival de la Solidaridad Latinoamericana ("Latin American Solidarity Festival"), but the band refused to partake.
 The song El Banquete ("The Banquet"), included in their album Recrudece (1982) and released after the Argentine defeat in the war and the resignation of General Galtieri, addressed the incident.

 Virus's breakout moment came with the 1984 album Agujero interior, and they reached their peak popularity in 1985 with Locura, the latter of which includes a number of veiled references and commentary, such as the lyrics of Sin disfraz ("Without Disguise"), which playfully retorts a CBS executive who had allegedly suggested Federico hide his homosexuality to avoid losing some of the band's female fans.
 According to Roberto Jacoby, the sociologist who wrote many of the band's lyrics during this era and author of Sin disfraz, the song became a sort of "work anthem" for male prostitutes.

 In 1987, while the band was stationed in Rio de Janeiro recording Superficies de placer, Moura began feeling ill and, upon a family physician's recommendation, he was tested for HIV/AIDS.
 He tested positive.
 Some of the songs in Superficies de placer, released that year, reference Moura's awareness of his poor condition and the proximity of his own death.
 He is credited as the lyricist for Rumbos secretos, Ausencia and Transeúnte sin identidad.
-The band's last live show with Federico took place on 21 May 1988 at the Teatro Fénix in Flores, after which Federico retired to spend the next following months before his death in peace, away from the media.
+The band's last live show with Federico took place on 21 May 1988 at the Teatro Fénix in Flores, later on Federico retired to spend the next following months in peace away from the media.